CheeseLuoo/Sprayer/README.md

 4. Extract the best physical hyperparameters from `Bo.ipynb` and save them to `Sprinkle_PDE/info2.json` for use in the scheduling part.

 ### Data Availability
 The full dataset used in the paper is not currently open due to permission constraints.
-However, example data is made available in `Sprinkle_Modeling/Guicheng_data` to facilitate process walkthrough.
+However, two days' example data is made available in `Sprinkle_Modeling/Guicheng_data` to facilitate process walkthrough.

 ## Section 2: Sparsity-Driven Decoupling Adaptive Sprinkler Scheduling